Develatio/cdmon_le_wildcard_certs/README.md

 These scripts will help you get wildcard LE certs if you have a domain at cdmon.com

-Just clone and project, create the required `.env` file (make sure to read the [README.md of cdmon_automator](https://github.com/Develatio/cdmon_automator)) and then run the required commands:
+Just clone and project, provide the required environment variables (make sure to read the [README.md of cdmon_automator](https://github.com/Develatio/cdmon_automator)) and then run the required commands:

+Tip: I have a `.env` file and I run `export $(cat .env | xargs)`.

 ```bash
 git clone git@github.com:Develatio/cdmon_le_wildcard_certs.git